ace-commits/abuein-online/README.md

      })
 6. create a middleware folder in the backend folder

+### An Overview of Redux

+1. Two kinds of state:
+   1. Component level state: has to do with a component
+   2. Global level state (application state - cloud hovering over app):
+      1. products, you want them available to all components
+      2. user state for authentication and login
+2. State is changed through reducers (reducer functions), these are functions used by components that accept actions in order to manipulate state
+3. Actions are objects that represent the intention to change a piece of state
+4. Redux is not exclusive to React, but is very popular with React

+### Create a redux store

+1. Install redux in the frontend
+2. redux thunk: make asynchronous requests in our action creators (middleware piece)
+3. in the src, create a file called store.js
+4. We import combineReducers because we have multiple reducers and each reducer will handle a certain functionality
+5. const reducer = combineReducer({})
+   initialState= {}
+   const middleware = [thunk]
+   createStore(reducer, initialState, composeWithDevTools(applyMiddleWare([...middleware])))
+6. The Provider makes the Redux store available to any nested components

+### Product List Reducer and Action

+1. For each resource, we will create a reducer
+2. A reducer takes two things:
+   1. Initial state (which is an object)
+   2. Action (we will dispatch an action to the reducer): the action is an object with a type and may contain a payload (data), such as a list of our products
+3. Create file called productReducer.js
+   1. Create a product list reducer.
+This will handle the state for the product list.
+   2. The initial state is a an empty products array
+   3. Create switch cases switch(action.type).
+There are three different types that we look for:
+      1. product list request (fetch request):
+         - case 'PRODUCT_LIST_REQUEST': return { loading: true, products:[] }.
+We set loading to true, so that when a request is made, we tell the app that we are currently fetching/loading data.
+Products is an empty array because we are still in the process of fetching and the products have not been completley fetched yet.
+      2. request success (successful response/we got the data):
+         - case 'PRODUCT_LIST_SUCCESS': return { loading: false, products: action.payload }.
+Loading is set to false because the request is done (fetching is done).
+      3. request fails:
+         - case 'PRODUCT_LIST_FAIL': return { loading: false, error: action.payload}
+      4. default: return state
+   4. In order to use this reducer, we will have to add it to our store.
+So go to store.js and import the product list reducer and add it to the reducer object => productList: productListReducer
+   5. It is better to use constants for any reducer cases.
+So create a folder called constants and in the folder create productConstants.js

 ## Making the webapp RTL for arabic support

 #### Follow this link for more info: https://dev.to/redraushan/is-your-react-app-rtl-language-ready-1009#chapter-3